kunstkernewek/RealityMapping/README.md

 # Information Sheet

-Today will be documented at: _WWW LINK HERE_
+Today will be documented at: http://bit.do/nymap

 ## Outline